Hardgainer Knowledge Base

 MRV Recovery ceiling Performance tips over, technique drifts Reduce volume, plan deload

-Numbers are deliberately not recipes; they frame decisions.
-Exercise selection, proximity to 1RM, frequency & SRA shift the zone.
+The numbers are deliberately not recipes, they frame your decisions.
+Exercise selection, proximity to 1RM, frequency and your SRA window shift the zone individually.

 Common Mistakes

-• Permanently at the ceiling: running constantly at MAV/MRV → chronic fatigue, stagnation.
+• Permanently at the ceiling: running constantly at MAV or MRV accumulates chronic fatigue and lands you in stagnation.

-• Ignoring RIR: too low RIR for weeks → recovery breaks down.
+• Ignoring RIR: too low an RIR over several weeks lets recovery break down, often before you notice.

 FAQ